Tottenham snatch dramatic late draw with Chelsea in feisty London derby

 The game was open.
 It was now end to end, setting up the big finish.
 While that openness had previously served Spurs, anger aided Chelsea.
 Sterling offered the release.
 His ball put through James, who scored the most deserving of goals.

 That, in the old days, would usually have been that.
 This is a new Spurs, though.
 They have a new cynicism.
-It served them, and set up Kane.
+It served them well, and set up Kane.
 Then everyone was set off.

 Todd Boehly, celebrated with a huge banner before the game, now knows well what the Premier League is all about.

-Conte meanwhile showed this Spurs are about something very different to before.
+Conte meanwhile showed that this Spurs are about something very different to before.